Jan Luiten van Zanden: Career

-Van Zanden graduated cum laude in Economics from the VU University Amsterdam in 1981.
+Van Zanden graduated cum laude in Economics from VU University Amsterdam in 1981.
 He received a doctorate from Wageningen University and Research Centre in 1985 with a thesis titled "The economic development of Dutch agriculture in the 19th century, 1800-1914."

-After obtaining his PhD he worked for two years at Erasmus University Rotterdam.
-From 1987 to 1993 he was professor of economic and social history at the VU University Amsterdam.
-In 1992 he was appointed professor in history at Utrecht University and since 2009 is faculty professor of economic and social history.
-In addition, in 2010 (for a period of five years) he was appointed honorary professor as the Maddison Chair at the University of Groningen.
-Since 2011 Van Zanden is an honorary professor at the Stellenbosch University.
+After obtaining his PhD, he worked for two years at Erasmus University Rotterdam.
+From 1987 to 1993, he was a professor of economic and social history at VU University Amsterdam.
+In 1992, he was appointed professor of history at Urecht University and since 2009, is a faculty professor of economic and social history.
+In addition, in 2010, (for a period of five years) he was appointed honorary professor as the Maddison Chair at the University of Groningen.
+Since 2011, Van Zanden has been an honorary professor at Stellenbosch University.

 He was particularly concerned with the economic history of the Netherlands in the nineteenth and twentieth centuries, but also with the economic history of Indonesia, with the history of Rabobank and that of Royal Dutch Shell.

 Awards and memberships

-In 2003 he was awarded the Spinoza Prize by the Netherlands Organisation for Scientific Research, for "putting the entire Dutch economic history on the international map and for leading excellent research projects".
-In 1997 he became a member of the Royal Netherlands Academy of Arts and Sciences, where he was Academy Professor from 2011 to 2016.
+In 2003, he was awarded the Spinoza Prize by the Netherlands Organisation for Scientific Research, for "putting the entire Dutch economic history on the international map and for leading excellent research projects".
+In 1997, he became a member of the Royal Netherlands Academy of Arts and Sciences, where he was an academy professor from 2011 to 2016.

-In 2009, he was president of the organising committee of the fifteenth World Economic History Congress 2009 in Utrecht.
-In 2014 he was awarded the Pierson Penning Prize and in 2016 he became a member of the Academia Europaea.
+In 2009, he was the president of the organising committee of the fifteenth World Economic History Congress 2009 in Utrecht.
+In 2014, he was awarded the Pierson Penning Prize, and in 2016, he became a member of the Academia Europaea.

-Select Publications
+Select publications

 Books

 Van Zanden has authored and co-authored several books including: